shivannis/xandr-docs-public/xandr-docs/articles/curate/video-viewability.md

 ---
-Title : Measurement of Video Viewability using VPAID Wrapper Description : This page explains the technology behind our video viewability ms.date : 10/28/2023 measurement.
+title : Microsoft Curate - Measurement of Video Viewability using VPAID Wrapper description : Learn about the technology behind our video viewability measurement. ms.date : 11/16/2023

 ---

-# Measurement of Video Viewability using VPAID Wrapper
+# Microsoft Curate - Measurement of video viewability using VPAID Wrapper

 This page explains the technology behind our video viewability measurement.

+> [!IMPORTANT]
-<b>Important:</b> Viewability for video
-creatives on Xandr is measured using OMSDK for
-Web and App, and if it's not available we fall back to the VPAID wrapper measurement which is avalable for Web only but not for App.
+> Viewability for video creatives on Xandr is measured using OMSDK for Web and App, and if it's not available we fall back to the VPAID wrapper measurement which is avalable for Web only but not for App.

-## What is Video Viewability?
+## What is video viewability?

 The Xandr video viewability measurement is based on the IAB guidelines, which state that 50% of the surface of a video ad